nextflow-io/nextflow/docs/workflow.md

 In this example, the following rules are applied:

-- All files published to `samples` will be copied by default
+- All files will be copied by default

-- The channel selector `select ch_samples` will publish via hard link, overriding the default from `samples`.
+- The channel selector `select ch_samples` will publish via hard link, overriding the output directory default.
 Additionally, only files matching the pattern `*.txt` will be published.

-- All files published to `samples/md5` will be hard-linked by default, overriding the default from `samples`.
+- All files published to `samples/md5` will be hard-linked by default, overriding the output directory default.

 - The topic selector `topic 'md5'` will publish via copy, overriding the default from `samples/md5`.